voiceolation/voiceolation.github.io/README.md

 ### Description

 Voiceolation is a music source separator that extracts vocals from songs.
-Voiceolation is not only used for remixing or editing but also used for music information retrieval (MIR) in order to define and brand music genres.
-The music information retrieval  has become a more important part for some well known companies like Spotify, Facebook, and Deezer.
-They already have some projects on music separation techniques to expand MIR views for example, genre classification, identify vocals and language, etc.

 ### Team Members
 - Emir Yılmaz